avnerh1/godot-applovin-max/README.md

 2. Make `nativelib -i applovinmax` in your project directory.

-3. Set `AppLovin/SdkKey` in your project settings.
+3. Set `AppLovin/SdkKey` in your project settings (see https://dash.applovin.com/o/account#keys).

 4. Enable **Custom Build** for using in Android.